How to Discuss a Price Increase With Clients

 As the account executive, how you deliver the price increase to your clients will determine how they react.
 It must be handled in a confident and concise manner.
 In other words, prepare in advance.

 Start with talking points or even a script.
 And practice your delivery before you contact the client.
 Consider role-play or asking another account executive to provide feedback.
 The more valuable the client, the more practice you need.
-It is nearly impossible to deliver a confident message if you are anxious, lack talking points, and have not practiced.
+It is nearly impossible to deliver a confident message if you are anxious, lack talking points and have not practiced.

 In your delivery, balance confidence with empathy.
 You do not want to come across brash, too assertive or apologetic.
 Never apologize for a business decision your company made.
-But you can acknowledge you feel uncomfortable.
-As much as possible, strive for empathy, likening their disappointment with your own difficulty.
+But you can acknowledge that you feel uncomfortable.
+As much as possible, strive for empathy, likening their disappointment to your own difficulty.
 Here are examples:

 • I feel awkward bringing this up…